CosmcBeta/odin-recipes/README.md

 # odin-recipes

-This project is creating the github project recipes.
+This project is for the odin project to practice my basic html and css skills